 Audit Closing Agreement Program:

-Under Audit CAP, correction is the same as described under SCP.
+Under Audit CAP, correction is the same as under SCP.
 Employer X and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.

 How to avoid the mistake: